Software Engineering: A Modern Approach

 is being initialized.

-Another alternative approach would be to implement the set
+Another alternative would be to implement the set

-would violate the principle of information hiding, as it would allow the
+violate the principle of information hiding, as it would allow object

-modification of the object’s attributes at any time.
-In contrast, using
+attributes to be modified at any time.
+In contrast, using a Builder

-a Builder ensures that attributes can only be defined during
+ensures that attributes can only be defined during instantiation.

 The version of the Builder pattern presented here differs from the